femifacia/nes_emulator_cpp/README.md

 ![image](./images/arch_v2.png "arch v2")

-The CPU uses the BUS interface to read or write to memory addresses.
+The CPU uses its BUS interface to read or write to memory addresses.

 The RAM class handles the memory array behind the scenes.

-In future, the BUS may route reads/writes to ROM, PPU registers, controllers, etc.
+The PPU has its own BUS and use it to communicate with the console and the cartridge

 # Getting Started